Dinah Watts Pace

 Dinah Watts Pace (1853–1933) was an American educator who founded black schools in Covington, Georgia and later founded the Covington Colored Children's Orphanage, which she ran for over forty years.
 Raised as a slave, she received her diploma in education from Atlanta University and gained a nationwide reputation for her charitable work with orphans.

 Early life

-Dinah P. Watts was born as a slave on January 9, 1853, near Athens, Clarke County, Georgia to Emily and Sterling Watts, as the property of the Alexander family.
+Dinah Watts Pace was born enslaved on January 9, 1853, near Athens, Clarke County, Georgia to Emily and Sterling Watts, as the property of the Alexander family.
 By the time she was eight years old, Mrs. Alexander headed the household and was running a boarding house with around twelve 12 slaves.
 Watts and her siblings tried their best to learn as they were able.
 When the Civil War ended, Watts located to Atlanta, and lived in the Summerhill neighborhood, which at the time was the center of black society.
 While still a child, she was one of the founders of the Sunday school for the Pleasant Grove Baptist Church, which would later become the Reed Street Baptist Church and currently is known as the Paradise Missionary Baptist Church.
 After five years of attending Sunday schools, Watts entered Atlanta University and graduated in 1883.